 Seriously, that’s the extent of hurricane preparation right now.
 There are a few things that people always buy when they think the imminent doom of a hurricane is about to hit.
 Also, keep in mind that they MUST buy these things before anyone else or the supplies will run out.

 Buy Bottled Water

 I find this hilarious, but it always happens.
 People who never buy bottled water are suddenly buying cases of it.
 I went to Publix for something on Thursday and they rolled out five pallets filled with cases of bottled water and placed a limit on three cases per shopper.

 When we got to the register, our cashier looked at us and asked why we weren't buying any water.
 Apparently, we were the only customers who didn't have any water in our cart, much less the maximum three cases.

 I answered him honestly.

 He looked at me disapprovingly, so I told him we planned to stop at the local ABC Liquors to get some rum before the storm.
 It's not like we're without liquids.

 Let me give you some background as to why we don’t stock up on bottled water for a storm:

 Some people fill their bathtubs and sink with water to prepare for a storm.
 They say it's so they can flush the toilet when the water stops working.

-Still haven't found someone in Orlando who had a storm knock out there running water.
+Still haven't found someone in Orlando who had a storm knock out their running water.
 Even if that happened, IT'S RAINING.
 There is a supply of water falling from the supply to let you flush your toilet.
 Just put a buck outside, make sure it won't fly away, and let the rain do the work.

 During a hurricane, or more likely at the end of it, the electricity often goes out.
 It’s not a matter of if, but when will the power fail.
 People buy tons of D cell batteries to power flashlights they can’t find.